CodeKarno/ReadMeTest/README.md

 ```
 ><b>NOTE:</b> Be sure to set the EnableCallbackMode parameter to true.

-5. In EditItemTemplate, both [OnItemsRequestedByFilterCondition][2] and [OnItemRequestedByValue][1] handlers should use your other field value:
+5. In EditItemTemplate, both the [OnItemsRequestedByFilterCondition][2] and [OnItemRequestedByValue][1] handlers should use a value from another field:
 ```csharp
 protected void OnItemRequestedByValue(object source, ListEditItemRequestedByValueEventArgs e) {
     ...